Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • 1851: the second Empire, with Napoleon's nephew (Napoleon III) at the helm, brought back the celebration to 15 August, Napoleon I's birthday

-• and slowly, France inched towards becoming a republic again, paving the way for the decision to make 14 July the national day — for good.
+• As France inched towards becoming a republic again, a decision was finally made in 1880 to celebrate our national day on 14 July — this time for good.

 If the 14th of July in France was finally agreed during those hectic Senate discussions of 1880, it's because of its dual symbolism: the date speaks to everyone, from revolutionaries to royalists.
 And frankly, who cares which year it refers to?